 We are working hard since two years to raise the bar of the scalability of our blockchain stack.

 YES and NO. Using AppConsent, you can customize almost everything.
-Some things are not possible due to legal reasons but also to the way we understand the GDPR and the upcoming ePrivacy regulation.
+Some things are not possible due to legal reasons but also to the way we understand the GDPR and the upcoming ePrivacy Regulation.
 As an example, it's not possible to force the status of our switch.
 This is something that will never pass a check from any European Regulator.

-SFBX Official position on this: We believe that, as a market, we need to replace getting consents using by scroll and click by other ways.
+SFBX Official position on this: We believe that, as a market, we need to replace getting consents using scroll and click by other ways.
 It's not aligned with the core of the GDPR.

 NO. Just refresh your page in your browser and that's it.
 It's a matter of only hundreds of ms to populate a new build of our CMP WebApp.